 The epitome is probably Eliot Porter, who said, "The photograph is an abstraction of nature, a fragment isolated from a greater implied whole, missed but imagined, a connection which assists in holding the viewer's attention."

 Other contemporary landscape photographers can take an (admittedly) mediocre image and transform it into something fantastic, like a movie poster or a Robert Kincaid painting.
 These often resemble the found object, say for example the Dolomites, while being significantly altered and romanticized.
 It can be an amazing demonstration of software talent and creativity.
 It might not seem like "fine art" to me, but I'm sure it does to some, including the creators.

 We can do anything we want with photography, that's the beauty of it.
 And no one way is right or wrong.
 There is no final arbiter on what constitutes fine art.
 The main thing is to have fun with it.
-For me, this is when it all comes together as if I am using Kodachrome, when the finished image is both artistic and realistic, and may or may not be recognizable.
+For me, this is when it all comes together as if I am using Kodachrome, when the finished image is both artistic, realistic and surrealistic, and may or may not be recognizable.